allenhwkim/angular-validate/README.md

 Why `nui-form-for`?
 --------------------

-   * 100% AngularJS compliant
+   * It is 100% AngularJS compliant
-   * clean html when you want
+   * You can have cleaner html as you wish
-   * validation by object
+   * It allows form validation by an object
-   * sync/async validation injection
+   * You can also do async validation injection by $http

 Install
 --------